Tutorial¶

 Although it is not evident from the table, the inlet flow is not precisely aligned with the inlet metal angle, leading to unwanted accelerations around the leading edge.
 We should locate the stagnation point on the nose of the aerofoil to yield the smoothest pressure distributions.

 turbigen has the capability to correct for all these issues.
-Adding an iterate key to the config.yaml will cause the program to repeatedly run the CFD, updating the efficiency guess and recambering the leading and trailing edges as needed:
+Adding an iterate key to the config.yaml will cause the program to repeatedly run the CFD, updating the efficiency guess and recambering the leading and trailing edges as needed.
+We can also cut the number of time steps, as each CFD simulation is restarted from the previous flow field, so convergence can take place over multiple iterations in parallel with geometry adjustment.

 # ...